 - New Arrival Refugee Immunisation (NARI) Program

-Immunisation coverage rates for South Australia recorded from the Australian Childhood Immunisation Register.
+Immunisation coverage rates for South Australia are available from the Australian Immunisation Register.

 For information on travel vaccination see Smartraveller.gov.au or contact a travel vaccination centre.